lokbahadurchhetri/k8s-monitoring-with-prometheus/README.md

 the new pod.

 Requirements:
-1. cifs-utils
+1. cifs-utils.
  we can use the below command to install 'cifs-utils' in Ubuntu.
  * $sudo apt-get install cifs-utils

 we will need a storage account in Azure in same region and subnet on which the k8s-cluster exist.